Richard Leigh Jr

-Richard Leigh (born 7 February 1784 at Wilmington, near Dartford, Kent; died 9 October 1841 at Westminster) was an English amateur cricketer who was mainly associated with Surrey.
-He made five known appearances in first-class matches from 1806 to 1809.
-His father, also called Richard Leigh, was a well-known match promoter in the 1790s and there were nine first-class matches featuring R. Leigh's XI.
+Richard Leigh Jr (born 7 February 1784 at Wilmington, near Dartford, Kent; died 9 October 1841 at Westminster) was an English amateur cricketer who was mainly associated with Surrey.
+He made five known appearances from 1806 to 1809.
+His father, also called Richard Leigh, was a well-known match promoter in the 1790s, and there were nine matches featuring R. Leigh's XI.